itgipsy/wp.theme.exowell-md/seabadgermd/readme.txt

  * automatic excerpts are not implemented, it's expected to add read more tag or explicitly specify an excerpt for the post, otherwise the whole post is displayed
- * the custom header is only shown if header background image is set and either or both the Site title / description and the Site logo are shown

 == Credit / Licenses ==